icarito/physics-with-xo/9_precision_accuracy_ADC.md

 *For N->infinite and the above conditions, 68% of values will be found within the interval: X+/-σs*

-*Nevertheless the uncertainty associated with dispersion is determined starting from a previous value, calculating standard deviation from hte average with the expression:*
+*Nevertheless the uncertainty associated with dispersion is determined starting from a previous value, calculating standard deviation from the average with the expression:*

 [insert formula here]